 this post is sponsored by Puhtaasti kotimainen

 I’ve been usually cooking two things to our Christmas table: a big salad and a dessert, usually a cake.
 This year I decided to take on more (eheee, why not?) and I’m taking on my grandmother’s classics and prepping the classic Finnish potato casserole and a sweet potato version of it (bye bye carrot and rutabaga casseroles!).
 And then of course I have to make the classic beetroot salad called ‘rosolli’, which a lot of people hate, but I loooove it.
 (These Finnish Christmas dishes sound very weird in English, please don’t judge us too much based on it :)).
 But even though all these comfort foods are so tasty and great on a winter day, I love to add some greens to the table too.
-I’ve been usually making a big green salad with lots of pomegranate seeds (and every year my face is covered with the juice, and so are my clothes..) but now I’ve got something a bit different to share.
+I’ve been usually making a big green salad with lots of pomegranate seeds (and every year my face is covered with the juice, and so are my clothes..) but now I’ve got something a bit different to share, also I found a great vegan salad dressing to add to my salad, so it also taste great.
 And I’m so excited about this recipe!

 Enter: Vegan Caesar Salad with Chickpea Croutons.
 Va-va-voom!